cowboyd/zimfw-emacs/README.md

   * `e` edit a file or directory by connecting to an emacs server.
 If an emacs server is not started, it will be created for you.
+  * `equick` start up emacs with absolutely no initialization customization whatsoever.
+Useful for digging yourself out of a hole if you managed to bork your init files.

 [1]: https://github.com/zimfw/zimfw
 [2]: https://www.gnu.org/software/emacs/